KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-metrics.md

 </div>

-Now you have a Graphana dashboard with a panel that shows a graph of the `rpc_client_traffic_in`
+Now you have a Graphana dashboard with a panel that shows a graph of the `rpc_client_traffic_in`.

 <div style="margin: 2rem; text-align: center; width: 80%">